emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

 tags: Releases, Recent Posts
 ---

-Today, we're excited to announce to final release of Ember.js 1.0.
+Today, we're excited to announce the final release of Ember.js 1.0.

 The first commit to the repository that would become Ember.js happened on April 30th, 2011, almost two and a half years ago.